Established in 2011, Collège Français Bilingue de Londres provides French-English bilingual education to 700 students aged 3 to 15 years old.

 - What is the legal structure and current governance of CFBL?

 - The School is owned by Collège Français Bilingue de Londres Ltd. An English private company limited by guarantee, registered with the Charity Commission (number 1027932).
-Its Board, chaired by Mr Rémi Bourrette, comprises of an equal number of parents (proposed by the School Parents’ association) (“Parent trustees”) and individuals proposed by the Chambre de Commerce Française de Grande-Bretagne (“CCFGB trustees”).
+Its Board, chaired by Mr Benjamin Vedrenne-Cloquet, comprises of an equal number of elected parents (“Parent trustees”) and external persons chosen by the committee for the skills they bring to the board.

 The Board of trustees is responsible for the overall governance of the School (including compliance with Department for Education regulations) and its financial management.
 Working with the Headteacher, the Board also takes part in defining the School’s educational objectives and the School’s project.